PiyushBhangale/CRUD_with_React/README.md

 ### Description

-In this application the basic `CRUD OPERATIONS` are performed on the string using the state management library redux.
+In this application the basic `CRUD OPERATIONS` are performed using the state management library redux.

 ----------------------------